 Music school in St Leonards – Crows Nest

-New in 2019: JWA big band (for advanced players aged 18+) will be rehearsing on Thursdays.
+The all-new JWA big band (for advanced players aged 18+) will be rehearsing on Thursdays.
 Get in touch if you are keen.
-Still seeking sax, trumpet, trombone, and guitar).
+Still seeking trumpet & trombone.

 Ensembles, Music Lessons & more

 At the Jazz Workshop you can learn how to play jazz in one of our bands, under the direction of an expert jazz educator.
 We also provide regular music lessons and individual jazz improvisation coaching.

 We are a music school offering both traditional music lessons as well as a unique stream specializing in teaching jazz and improvised music.
 We provide community and opportunity to keen students of any age and level.

 Not just jazz lessons at the Jazz Workshop!

 How to become a better jazz player: beyond music lessons

 1. Do it with other people

 2. Listen to jazz and play by ear